 Treatments for oral cancer

-If you have oral cancer, your healthcare team will create a treatment plan just for you.
-It will be based on your health and specific information about the cancer.
+Your healthcare team will create a treatment plan just for you.
+The plan is based on your health and specific information about the cancer.
+What you want is also important when planning treatment.
 When deciding which treatments to offer for oral cancer, your healthcare team will consider:

 • the size of the cancer